Kansattica/msync/README.md

 - [zlib](https://www.zlib.net/) on Windows if `MSYNC_DOWNLOAD_ZLIB` is ON (defaults to ON).
 - [catch2](https://github.com/catchorg/Catch2) if `MSYNC_BUILD_TESTS` is ON (defaults to ON).

+### License

+GPLv3 for now, also fascists fuck off.